TiesBos/EquiTrends/README.md

 One should note that rows containing `NA` values are removed from the panel before the testing procedure is performed.

+On top of that, please be aware that the bootstrap procedures for the equivalence test based on the maximum absolute placebo coefficient apply a bootstrap procedure (as described by Dette & Schumann (2024)), leading to a stochastic critical value and minimum equivalence threshold.
+Therefore, the results may vary slightly between different runs of the function.

 The bootstrap for spherical errors with 1000 bootstrap iterations:

 ``` r